Print

 2. Add the remaining ¼ cup of rice, and simmer for another 20 minutes, unti that rice is cooked through but still holding its shape, and the liquid has thickened significantly.
 Stir a little more frequently for these last 20 minutes, scraping the bottom often.
 If/when it develops a skin, feel free to lift it away with a fork, or just stir it back in.

 3. It should be a pourable consistency, but not runny.
 It will set a little more once you pour it into bowls.
-Stir in any flavorings off the heat (if using), pour into individual servings, and sprinkle on toppings (if using).
+Stir in any flavorings (if using) off the heat, pour into individual servings, and sprinkle on toppings (if using).

 Notes

-* A quick note on sugar: I don’t like my rice pudding to be super sweet, so I only add 1/3 cup of sugar.
-It has a lot of natural sweetness from the milk and rice starches.
+* I don’t like my rice pudding to be super sweet, so I only add 1/3 cup of sugar.
 But if you prefer a sweeter pudding (especially if you won’t be topping it with something sweet), feel free to increase this amount, to taste.

 ** If you use a very wide pot, you may need to top it off with a little more water as the second rice addition cooks (because more water will evaporate).
-Keep an eye on it, and if it starts to look too dry, feel free to add a few tablespoons of water at a time.
 On the other hand if it is too thin (perhaps because your pot is very narrow), feel free to cook it a bit longer to reduce down further.

 Toppings and flavorings: